Evidence review

 2. Demand honest, all-in pricing

 The single most common trap is the teaser rate: a low first-month price that silently triples on the second charge.
 A provider worth your money publishes one flat, all-in monthly cost — medication, consult, and shipping — with no surprise membership or lab fees stacked on later.
 If you cannot find the real ongoing price in under a minute, that is the answer.
-See what compounded GLP-1 actually costs per month for the current ranges.
+For a ranking already sorted on that basis, see what a GLP-1 really costs without insurance.
+See what compounded GLP-1 actually costs per month for the current ranges, and run any shortlist through the true cost calculator — it applies each provider's own step-ups and commitments so the teaser rate cannot flatter itself.
+Two providers we screened in August 2026 show both ends of this test: The Edit publishes prepay figures that divide correctly into the monthly rate beside them, while a company whose loudest number matches no program it sells puts every real price behind a login.

 3. Check that a real prescriber stands behind it